We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Babies and bike safety

-If you’re an avid cyclist and chomping at the bit to bring your baby on the road in a trailer or carrier seat, you might want to pump the brakes — the Bicycle Helmet Safety Institute doesn’t recommend taking your baby on a bike before age 1.
+If you’re an avid cyclist and chomping at the bit to bring your baby on the road in a trailer or carrier seat, you might want to pump the brakes — the Consumer Product Safety Commission (CPSC) does not recommend taking your baby on a bike before age 1.

 Regardless of how strong of a rider you are, the bumps and shakes that occur on the road are simply too much for your little one’s head and neck to take on in their first year, even with a helmet.